2 Fast 2 Furious: Critical response

 On Rotten Tomatoes, 2 Fast 2 Furious has an approval rating of 37% based on 160 reviews and an average rating of 4.80/10.
 The site's critical consensus reads: "Beautiful people and beautiful cars in a movie that won't tax the brain cells."
 On Metacritic it has a weighted average score of 38 out of 100 based on reviews from 36 critics, indicating "generally unfavorable" reviews.
 Audiences surveyed by CinemaScore gave the film an average grade of "A−" on scale of A+ to F.

-Todd McCarthy of Variety magazine wrote: "While this John Singleton-directed sequel provides a breezy enough joyride, it lacks the unassuming freshness and appealing neighborhood feel of the economy-priced original."
+Todd McCarthy of Variety wrote: "While this John Singleton-directed sequel provides a breezy enough joyride, it lacks the unassuming freshness and appealing neighborhood feel of the economy-priced original."

 Scott Tobias of The A.V.
 Club wrote: "Singleton abandons the underground racing subculture that gave the first film its allure, relying instead on lazy thriller plotting that's only a bag of donuts and a freeze-frame away from the average TV cop show."
 USA Todays Mike Clark gave film 2 out of 4, and wrote "The movie is all about racing, and character be damned, though the still dazed-looking Walker and Tyrese finally get a little rapport going after a worn-out story's very rocky start."
 He concludes "Lack of pretension helps the viewer get over the fact that this is just another retread."
 Roger Ebert of the Chicago Sun-Times gave the film 3 out of 4 and said, "It doesn't have a brain in its head, but it's made with skill and style and, boy, it is fast and furious."
 Michael Agger of Slate Magazine stated that "2 Fast 2 Furious is just 2 lame, 2 tame, and 2 much like a video game."
 Stephen Hunter of The Washington Post described the film as "a kind of Miami Vice with many more carz and numberz where all the adjectives used 2 go."
 In 2018, Derek Lawrence of the Entertainment Weekly called it "the forgotten Fast and Furious gem" and praised the chemistry between Walker and Gibson and John Singleton's direction.
 In his Vulture piece, Bilge Eberi defends 2 Fast 2 Furious as an underrated entry in Singleton's career.
 Beneath its flashy exterior, the film is filled with simmering mistrust and personal grudges, turning typical action tropes into something more authentic.
 Eberi highlights moments of unexpected tenderness and camaraderie, like the playful joy during a car chase, showing Singleton's unique ability to add depth even to a seemingly second-rate action flick.